 You will be taxed on a payment from the Plan if you do not roll it over.
-If you are under age 591⁄2 and do not do a rollover, you also will have to pay a 10% additional income tax on early distributions (unless an exception applies).
-However, if you do a rollover, you will not have to pay tax until you receive payments later and the 10% additional income tax will not apply if those payments are made after you are age 591⁄2 (or if an exception applies).
+If you are under age 59 1⁄2 and do not do a rollover, you will also have to pay a 10% additional income tax on early distributions (unless an exception applies).
+However, if you do a rollover, you will not have to pay tax until you receive payments later and the 10% additional income tax will not apply if those payments are made after you are age 59 1⁄2 (or if an exception applies).